Shopify accessibility and catalog cleanup scan

 Actionable insights, not a wall of output

-The first screen should tell you what to fix now, what can wait, and how to document the work without forcing your team to parse long paragraphs.
+The first screen should tell you what to review now, what can wait, and how to document the work without forcing your team to parse long paragraphs.

 - WCAG-aligned